 Magento 2 came in with a breath of fresh air and a change that allowed third-party plugins to overlap the core code instead of overwriting it.
-Plugins now work seamlessly and much better than it used to be.
+Plugins now work seamlessly and much better than they used to be.
 They are also much cheaper and easier to integrate.

 The ease in the entire process of installing plugins and extensions is due to CSS3, HTML, and Require.js, all of which come with Magento 2.

 Modern eCommerce enjoys the support of the mobile these days, and if an eCommerce site is not mobile-friendly, you are bound to lose lots of customers.
 Magento 2 comes with brand-new responsively designed and SEO-friendly themes, thereby enhancing the mobile-friendliness of your eCommerce site.
-And since Magento 1 vs. Magento2 is better optimized for mobiles – a vital ranking factor for search engines like Google, Bing, etc. – it makes it unique and a distinct difference between Magento version.
+And since Magento 1 vs. Magento2 is better optimized for mobiles – a vital ranking factor for search engines like Google, Bing, etc. – it makes it unique and a distinct difference between Magento versions.

-Magento 2 also eliminates duplicate content issues as individual page’s meta tags are enabled.
+Magento 2 also eliminates duplicate content issues as individual pages’ meta tags are enabled.